Toloka/docs/en/guide/concepts/goldenset.md

   1. If the Toloker gives 2 incorrect responses to 4 control tasks, they lose access to the pool for 10 days.

-  1. If the Toloker gives 5 or more responses to the control tasks and the percentage of correct responses is less than 80%, they lose access to the pool for 10 days.
+  1. If the Toloker gives 5 or more responses to the control tasks and the percentage of correct task responses is less than 80%, they lose access to the pool for 10 days.

-   A set of rules like this prevents Tolokers from being banned for one incorrect response and lets you maintain high accuracy.
+   A set of rules like this prevents Tolokers from being banned for one incorrect task response and lets you maintain high accuracy.

 {% endlist %}